 Another study suggested that people who just took a small amount of CBD (300 mg) had reduced anxiety levels.
 CBD may have anti-anxiety effects since it may beneficially interact with serotonin levels.

-According to most medically reviewed studies, CBD doesn’t appear to cause too many side effects.
+According to most medically reviewed studies, CBD treatment doesn’t appear to cause too many side effects.
 However, not everyone is created the same, and some people may be more susceptible to experiencing the side effects of CBD such as:

 - Diarrhea and digestive issues